Opeyemi18-git/LaBella-Cucic/README.md

-# La Bella Cu – COM109 Coursework
+# La Bella Cucina – COM109 Coursework

 This is a fictional Italian restaurant website built for the COM109 Client Side Development coursework.
 It features: